kkontus/mavencentral/README.md

 Add the following to your library module folder ``build.gradle`` below your other Gradle configs
 ```
+//...
+//rest of your library module gradle config code
+//...

 group = "com.github.kkontus.stringhelper"                // Maven Group ID for the artifact
 archivesBaseName = "stringhelper"
 //version = "1.0.6-SNAPSHOT"